HamidrezaEiv/hamidrezaeiv.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our recent [paper](https://arxiv.org/abs/2405.13759) on enhancing multiscale simulation with DeepONets has been accepted in [PAMM](https://onlinelibrary.wiley.com/journal/16177061).
+Our [paper](https://arxiv.org/abs/2405.13759) on enhancing multiscale simulation with DeepONets has been accepted in [PAMM](https://onlinelibrary.wiley.com/journal/16177061)